-The recovered results are in Tab.
-3. We consider now all sub-regions except the MR, which, being different in terms of completeness, is discussed later in this section.
+The recovered results are in Table 3.
+We consider now all subregions except the MR, which, being different in terms of completeness, is discussed later in this section.
 When fitted with a simple power law, the recovered slopes are steeper than -2.
 The largest slope difference is observed when comparing SA and IA environments.
-Similarly to the case of the luminosity function, the SA region has a significantly flatter slope than the one of the IA region.
-In all cases the fit results support truncation at high masses (via the high values of the recovered $N_0 \gg 1$).
-The truncation masses do not show substantial variations between the subsamples, as values of M_0 are all close to 10^5 M{\odot} .
-The largest M_0 values are found for SA, Bin1 and Bin4.
-Equal area bins show similar results.
+Similarly to the case of the LF, the SA region has a significantly flatter slope than the one of the IA region.
+In all cases, the fit results support truncation at high masses (via the high values of the recovered $N_0 \gg 1$ ).
+The truncation masses do not show substantial variations between the subsamples, as values of $M_0$ are all close to $10^5 \, \mathrm{M}{\odot}$ .
+The largest $M_0$ values are found for SA, Bin 1, and Bin 4.
+Equal-area bins show similar results.